 Injuries can include broken bones, severe cuts and bruises, brain injuries, back injuries and, in the most serious cases, death.

-If you or a loved one has been injured on another party’s Illinois property, consult an attorney to learn whether you can seek compensation for medical bills, lost wages, and pain and suffering.
+If you or a loved one has been injured on another party’s Illinois property, consult an experienced premises liability injury attorney to learn whether you can seek compensation for medical bills, lost wages, and pain and suffering.

 for a young lady who was run over by a private waste hauling company while crossing the street.